PollianaLeao/Startup-Service/notes.md

 What does the link element do?

-The <link> element in HTML is typically used to link external resources, such as stylesheets or icons, to a web page.
+The element in HTML is typically used to link external resources, such as stylesheets or icons, to a web page.
 It's commonly used to associate a CSS file with an HTML document to style the page.

 What does a div tag do?